SpencerDAV/Biofeedback/README.md

 ## DemoMetrics.py
 The purpose of this file is to read in biosensor data and then analyze it to produce the desired metrics.
 Biosensor data is read from a txt file which can be produced in a variety of ways depending on your sensors.
 Our code for doing this is not present as we were forced to use a highly convoluted method due to issues with connecting to our bluetooth heart rate monitor.

+Note: In this old version only a subset of the metrics seen in the screenshots are available.